NatalliaNovikava/learning-notes/books/designing-data-intensive-applications.md

 It was catchy hashtag that retroactively reinterpreted as Not Only SQL.

 #### The Object Relational Mismatch
-**_Object-relational mapping (ORM)_** frameworks ActiveRecord and Hibernate reduce the amount of boilerplate code, but they can't completely hide the difference between the two models.
+**_Object-relational mapping (ORM)_** frameworks ActiveRecord and Hibernate reduce the amount of boilerplate code, but they can't completely hide the difference between the two models: objects in the application code and the database model of tables, rows and columns.

 Databases that support JSON format:
 - MongoDB, RethinkDB, CouchDB,Espresso\